 Lu Yuan, PhD, Academic Director

-Dr. Lu Yuan holds a PhD in international/China studies from the University of Technology, Sydney.
 After receiving her BA in Chinese literature and journalism from People's University, Beijing, Lu Yuan worked for seven years as a journalist with Xinhua, the official news agency of China, and as editor of the publication Chinese Journalist.
-From 1989–1990, Dr. Lu was a Parvin Fellow on a journalism training program sponsored by the East-West Center at the University of Hawai'i.
-She taught Chinese at Banaras Hindu University in north India as part of her MA degree work in Chinese language teaching from SIT Graduate Institute (formerly the School for International Training).
+From 1989 to 1990, she was a Parvin Fellow on a journalism training program sponsored by the East-West Center at the University of Hawai‘i.
+She taught Chinese at Banaras Hindu University in north India as part of her MA degree work in Chinese language teaching from SIT Graduate Institute.
+She received her PhD from the University of Technology, Sydney.
+Her thesis examined the political environment for NGO development in Yunnan, China.

-In addition to her visits to Tibet and the minority regions of Mongolia, Ningxia, and Yunnan, Lu Yuan spent three years in Kathmandu, Nepal, while her husband, Sam, co-directed the SIT Nepal program.
+In addition to her visits to Tibet and the minority regions of Mongolia, Ningxia, and Yunnan, Yuan spent three years in Kathmandu, Nepal, while her husband Sam was co-director of the SIT Nepal program.

-As academic director, Lu Yuan has overseen the entire SIT China program since its inception in the fall of 1994.
-In addition to giving lectures, advising students, and coordinating academic seminars, Dr. Lu also plans the program's educational excursions and works to ensure that students' academic needs are fully met.
-Lu Yuan has also served as the academic director for the summer Community Health and Traditional Chinese Medicine program since 2004.
+She has served as the academic director for the Community Health and Traditional Chinese Medicine program since 2004.
+In addition to giving lectures, advising students, and coordinating academic courses, Yuan also plans the program’s educational excursions and works to ensure that students’ academic needs are fully met.
+Yuan has overseen the SIT semester program China: Language, Cultures, and Ethnic Minorities since its inception in the fall of 1994.

 Mr. Zhao Jie, Language Instructor and Program Assistant

-Born in Shanghai and raised in Kunming, Zhao Jie received a Bachelor of Science degree from Yunnan University in 2003 and a Master of Science from Yunnan University in 2006.
-Fluent in both Chinese and English, Zhao Jie has a particular interest in paleontology and has conducted research and published extensively in this field.
+Zhao Jie was born in Shanghai and raised in Kunming.
+He received a bachelor of science from Yunnan University in 2003 and a master of science from Yunnan University in 2006.
+Fluent in both Chinese and English, Zhao Jie has a particular interest in paleontology and has conducted research and published extensively in this area of study.
 He has been in charge of international affairs on projects with both the University of Leicester (UK) and the Natural History Museum of Sweden.
-He has been teaching at Yunnan Normal University and Yunnan Nationalities University as a Chinese language teacher since 2001 and has worked as a language teacher and program assistant for the SIT China/Yunnan program since 2002.
+He has been teaching at Yunnan Normal University and Yunnan Nationalities University as a Chinese language teacher since 2001 and has worked as a language teacher and program assistant for the SIT China program since 2002.

 Ms. Luo Xiaolei, Language Program Coordinator